ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 :::

-The `node export` command exports cluster configuration including their nodes to a text file.
+The `node export` command exports cluster configuration and its nodes config to a text file.

 If no file is specified, the configuration is printed to the stdout.

 Use `--include-secrets` to include keys in the export.
 In this case this command can be used to backup your cluster configuration.
 Please keep the file secure as it contains sensitive information.

-Exported cluster configuration without secrets it can be imported by another user using `node import` command.
+Exported cluster configuration without secrets can be imported by another user using `node import` command.

 **Usage:**